mvolkmann/blog/src/swift-ui.md

 Each food item must have a unique id.
 When rendering the food items, `matchedGeometryEffect` is used to associate the `Text` view with a particular id in a given namespace.

-The following example demonstrates this.
+The following code demonstrates this:

-TODO: Why do the food names eventually disappear after being moved
-TODO: in both Preview and the Simulator?

 ```swift
 struct Food: Identifiable {